Shanwei Guangdong, China Travel Guide

 A significant site from the Chinese Communist Revolution, it features historical buildings and a memorial.
 It provides insight into an important period of China's recent history, located in Haifeng County.

-Fengshan Ancestral Temple (Mazu Temple) in Shanwei city is a spiritual center.
+Fengshan Ancestral Temple (Mazu Temple) in Shanwei city is a religious center.
 Xuanwu Mountain Group Of temples in Haifeng is a major site for Buddhist and Taoist worship.
 Numerous smaller local temples and shrines dot the landscape.

 Haifeng Red Plaza and Red Palace (红宫) commemorate the Haifeng Soviet, an early communist revolutionary base established by Peng Pai.

 Shanwei lacks prominent archaeological sites for tourism.
-It offers limited tourist-oriented industrial or military heritage sites.
+It offers limited tourist-oriented industrial or the military heritage sites.
 Its historical significance leans more towards maritime trade and revolutionary history.

 These sites offer deep insights into the region's unique past and cultural character.